What is contraception?

 What kinds of contraception are there?

-Contraception types can be split into three different categories:
+Contraception types can be split into two different categories:

 - “Barrier” contraceptives physically block contact from sperm and/or STIs.